 The Inquiry-based Science Project (ISP) Tutor (being developed under a grant from the Department of Education's Institute of Education Sciences) is a free tutor that will allow students to investigate a research question in a chosen area of science.
 This project builds upon a previously-developed computer tutor, the TED Tutor (funded by grants from IES and NSF), which supports late-elementary and middle school students' learning of experimental design.

-The lessons on this website -- which will be integrated in the final ISP Tutor -- are designed primarily for middle school students, but some activities are appropriate for older and younger students.
-You can access Product Demos, a Science Inquiry Lesson, Games, etc. by clicking in the black menu bar above.
+The lessons on this website will be integrated in the final ISP Tutor.
+Lessons are designed for middle school students, but some are appropriate for older and younger students.
+You can access Science Games, Product Demos, Information for Using the Tutor, etc. by clicking in the black menu bar above.

 News & Updates